 Play the correct articulation.

 These skills are imperative for playing ensemble music.
-We had also already acquired the basic skills needed to be able to successfully sight read new pieces: that means playing pieces without having practiced them before.
+We had also already acquired the basic skills needed to be able to successfully sight read new pieces: playing pieces accurately without having practiced them before.

-Each individual being able to play the notes, rhythms, dynamics, and articulation is just the BEGINNING of what is done in a proper ensemble.
-After that, we focus on coordinating all the moving parts among instrumental groups and on the interpretation of the piece of music as a whole.
+Each individual being able to play the notes, rhythms, dynamics, and articulation is just the BEGINNING of what is done in a good ensemble.
+After that, the focus is on coordinating all of the different parts among the instruments, and on the interpretation of the piece of music as a whole.

 Sometimes school music directors strongly suggest students take private lessons and that advice is IGNORED!
 The justification for this is often: